rvigil24/live-coding-express/README.md

    ```sh
    npm install
    ```
-3. Copy the file config.sample.js and rename it as config.js
+3. Copy the file .env.example and rename it as .env and enter the variables

 ## Usage